aven-arlington/aven-arlington.github.io/_projects/rpi_stock_checker_pt1.md

 }
 ```

-Now that we have feed data coming in every 5 minutes, we need to filter out the feed items we have already
+Now that feed data coming in every 5 minutes, I need to filter out the feed items that were detected
-seen and move on to the next.
+in a previous read attempt, if a previous read was successful.
 Items that haven't been seen before are printed to stdout with a timestamp
-so we can tell our program is running.
+so that a user can tell that the program is running.
 ```rust
 Ok(new_feeds) => {
     for feed in new_feeds {